melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 These make use of the default prefix separator of "::" defined in the host language.
-(The separator syntax of `::` is chosen since it is the same as the C++ scope operator and thus perhaps more familiar to the end users.)
+(The separator syntax of `::` is chosen since it is the same as the C++ scope operator and thus perhaps more familiar to end users.)
 With these specifications, writing `CT::table` in a program will scan as the marking token from the first extension listed, and `BT::table` will scan as the marking token for the second.